Chem284Materials/pr1_md/README.md

 ## Task 1

-Do some profiling work (using `MPI_Wtime`) to identify which regions of the code dominate the cost of the calculation.

-## Task 2

 Parallelize the code using **MPI**.

 Your grade for this assignment will be partially based on the degree to which your parallelization efforts represent an efficient and intelligent application of MPI parallelization, including considerations for load balancing, communication costs, and memory usage.